stewyb314/trc/docs/design.md

 As each job is executed, the output is written to a file.
 For the purposes of this project, STDOUT and STDERR are both written to the same file and are interleaved.
 A more robust system would separate the outputs and allow callers to specify which should be returned.

 # <a name="_dp6btk223uz"></a>Jobs Repository
 The job repository preserves the state of each job.
-For this project, the , but the schema is:
+For this project, the jobs repository will be stored in memory.

+The schema is:

 ```
      command_id        |     state     |   command     |    args       |    output_file.  | exit        | error